dwavesystems/dwave-system/docs/reference/embedding.rst

 Generic
 -------

-:std:doc:`minorminer <minorminer:index>` is a heuristic tool for minor embedding: given a minor and target graph, it tries to find a mapping that embeds the minor into the target.
+:std:doc:`minorminer <oceandocs:docs_minorminer/index>` is a heuristic tool for minor embedding: given a minor and target graph, it tries to find a mapping that embeds the minor into the target.

 .. autosummary::